Fiserv/identity-and-access-management/docs/ciam-mfa/FIDO2/authenticate-FIDO2-device-usernameless.md

 **Note**: As a pre-requisite client browser should be compatible for FIDO2 (WebAuthn).

+Differnece: In usernamless flow, autheticator like mobile will showcase the list of all the accounts whose passkeys are stored for given rpID and user need to select one apropriate account followed by providind biometrics to generate assertion with right userHandle.

+For authticator like security key or platform no account selection required just providing biometrics will genrate assertion with the right userHandle.

+Note: With the help of "userHandle" server identifies which user's authetication request is this.

 The following sample JavaScript code will help you implement the webauthn API for browser-based operations.